Work capability assessment

 The medical questionnaire asks about the effects that any physical disabilities, mental health problems or learning difficulties have on common activities.
 Under each of these activities is a list of problems of varying degrees of severity which are called 'descriptors'.
 The questionnaire asks you to select the descriptors which most closely match your own difficulties.

-A points system is used with each descriptor scoring a fixed number of points between 0 to 15 (the number of points allocated is not shown on the form).
+A points system is used with each descriptor scoring a fixed number of points between 0 and 15 (the number of points allocated is not shown on the form).
 To pass the test you need to score 15 points in total from any combination of activities.

 You can read the exact details of all the activities, descriptors and points used in the test here Work Capability Assessment Detailed Guide.